 There are many conflicting views on sales forecasting.
 I read an article in quite a well known online publication that used phrases like “easy to get right” and “guess, art, assume, one person doing it” – all terrible words, suggesting that writing a sales forecast for your business is easy.
-It’s not, it’s tough but manageable and there are a few considerations.
+It’s not.
+It’s tough but manageable, and there are a few considerations.

-Once you feel you have the data available (if you don’t and it’s a new startup then don’t worry), there are 6 methods of sales forecasting you could choose, most pertinent to your company:
+Once you feel you have the data available (if you don’t and it’s a new startup then don’t worry), there are six methods of sales forecasting you could choose, most pertinent to your company:

-- Opportunity stage forecasting – this is where you focus on the percentage likelihood of opportunities closing.
-Top of the Funnel deals will attract a lower percentage (i.e. 10% likelihood), whereas bottom of funnel deals will attract close to 85-90% chance of closing so your forecast can reflect this
+- Opportunity stage forecasting – This is where you focus on the percentage likelihood of opportunities closing.
+Top of the Funnel deals will attract a lower percentage (i.e., 10% likelihood), whereas bottom of funnel deals will attract close to 85-90% chance of closing so your forecast can reflect this.

-- Intuitive forecasting – this is more gut feel and whilst subjective can be a good way of forecasting if your startup is very new.
+- Intuitive forecasting – This is more gut feel and whilst subjective can be a good way of forecasting if your startup is very new.

-- Historical forecasting – this is where you look at previous months or quarters and assume you are going to match that amount but may add a little bit on top as an aspiration.
+- Historical forecasting – This is where you look at previous months or quarters and assume you are going to match that amount, but may add a little bit on top as an aspiration.

-- Pipeline forecasting – this looks at the win rate against the opportunity value per deal, which does work but does take some time.
+- Pipeline forecasting – This looks at the win rate against the opportunity value per deal, which does work, but does take some time.

 A sales forecast is important and it takes time.
-If your new company year starts in April for example, I would start considering this forecasting at the beginning of March to give you time to assess your data set, draw in colleagues and go through some drafts of it before you present it to your board at the start of the new year.
+If your new company year starts in April for example, I would start forecasting at the beginning of March to give you time to assess your data set, draw in colleagues and go through some drafts of it before you present it to your board at the start of the new year.